demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ![](/img/clojure/blog/ecom-middleware/ch-not-found-slack-error.png)

-If we try with the channel id `UB`, we'll get the processing failed exception
+If we try with the channel id `UB`, we'll get the processing failed exception.

 ```xml
 <EXTNChannelList>